C06A/KUrlet/README.md

 ### Restrictions

 This project built to expand the template.
-To minimize the load on the client, using this library, it may not report on templates not following all limitations of the [RFC-6570](https://www.rfc-editor.org/rfc/rfc6570).
+To minimize the load on the client, uses this library, it may not report on templates not following all limitations of the [RFC-6570](https://www.rfc-editor.org/rfc/rfc6570).
 If template is not valid, the result of expansion is undefined.